Elizabethkingia anophelis: Metabolism

 Elizabethkingia anophelis uses complex carbohydrates, also known as glycans, in its metabolism.
 It has a starch-utilization system (Sus) that includes several proteins.
 The bacterium's major fatty acids exhibit a complex polar lipid profile consisting of di-phosphatidylglycerol, phosphatidylinositol, the complex polar lipid profile also consists of an unknown phospholipid, and unknown polar lipids and glycolipids.
 E. anophelis produces several hemolysins that are thought to assist in the digestion of erythrocytes in the mosquito's gut.

 The bacterium utilizes polymers by using numerous TonB-dependent transporters (TBDTs) with various substrate specificities.
 These transporters actively take up essential nutrients and other substrates, including but not limited to iron complexes, vitamin B12, nickel, carbohydrates, and colicin.
 To energize the transport process, TBDTs interact with the TonB complex, a cytoplasmic transmembrane assembly of proteins coupled with the TonB in the periplasm.

+Antibiotic resistance

 E. anophelis is known for its intrinsic resistance to a wide range of antibiotics due to mechanisms such as enzymatic degradation of the drug, alteration of the target drug site, and direct extrusion of the drug from the cells using efflux pumps as well as β-lactamases.
 The bacterium has also evolved to initiate a stress response when the cell begins to undergo oxidative stress.
 E. anophelis also produces OxyR regulon and antioxidants as a stress response to defend against the oxidative stress that can be associated with mosquitoes during the process of blood digestion.
 One study suggests that features of E. anophelis including growth, hydrogen peroxide tolerance, cell attachment, and biofilm formation are due to the presence of hemoglobin in the gut of the mosquito.